kennethd/RepData_PeerAssessment1/PA1_template.md

 day falls within a set of ranges.

-Adding a `breaks` argument to increase the granularity of the graph reveals some interesting sparse ranges toward the extremes of the x-axis:
+Adding a `breaks` argument to increase the granularity of the graph reveals some interesting sparse ranges, especially toward the extremes of the x-axis:

 ```r